 The first item on the list comes from research conducted by Nathan Azrin, a behavioral psychologist.
 Azrin conducted research during the 1970s that showed that job club members find work faster than solo job seekers.

 Items two through nine on the list come from research published by Chris Kondo, a marketing professor at Cal State Fullerton, in 2009.
 Chris interviewed job club members and solo job seekers to identify the differences in their respective job search experiences.

-AvidCareerist added number ten based on her knowledge of how job clubs operate.
-Job teams are a special type of job club.
-They share the heavy lifting, document much of their work, and pass it on to new club members.
+I added number ten based on my knowledge of how job clubs operate.
+Job search teams share the heavy lifting, document much of their work, and pass it on to new club members.

 I hope you believe that joining a job club is the number one best thing you can do for your job search.
 These links will get you going on finding a club that’s right for you: